-A detailed example is presented in Section 5 that illustrates the steps and considerations necessary to determine the benefits.
-For this example, a Model Noise Control Code developed for the U.S. Environmental Protection Agency is used to illustrate how one might incorporate the varied provisions of a candidate noise control code with the format of the benefit model.
+A detailed example is presented in section 5 that illustrates the steps and considerations necessary to determine the benefits.
+For this example, a Model Noise Control Code developed for the U.S. Environmental Protection Agency is used to illustrate how one might incorporate the varied provisions of a candidate noise control code within the format of the benefit model.
+7. REFERENCES